Home » All recipes by method » Baking » Best Keto Blueberry Scones Recipe (Gluten-Free, Low-Carb)

 Keto Scones Recipe

 Traditionally, scones are made with wheat flour and sugar but not these!
 These scones are a delightful twist on the classic treat, made with low-carb flour and other wholesome ingredients.
+This is why this recipe is my go-to for a pastry with absolutely zero hidden sources of gluten.

 With their delicate crumb, gentle sweetness, and customizable options, these scones are the perfect guilt-free indulgence for breakfast, brunch, or anytime you crave a delicious baked delight while staying true to your keto diet goals.